dayohassan/ProjectTwo/README.md

 THE MVC REQUIREMENT:

-This basically states the minimumn coding requirement for the project and how the project files are arranged, the front-end and the back-end.
+This states the minimum coding requirement for the project and how the project files are arranged, the front-end and the back-end.

   <img width="260" alt="Screen Shot 2019-08-15 at 11 15 50 AM" src="https://user-images.githubusercontent.com/36799420/63106340-97686180-bf50-11e9-92ec-dc6f0c5c2e6f.png">